Tropingenie/SimRigs/TruckSim/Documentation.md

 <img src="image-1.png" width="400">

 However, this still highlighted another issue: My windows were done wrong, as I had mistakenly assumed they were toggles.
-Still, it isn't a hard change to make since Keyboard supports "hitting" and "releasing" keys seperately.
+Still, it wasn't a hard change to make since Keyboard supports "hitting" and "releasing" keys seperately.